 In Slave mode, the data is transmitted and received as the external clock pulses appear on SCK.
-When the last bit is latched, the SSPIF interrupt flag bit is set.
+When the last bit is latched, the SSPIF interrupt flag bit of the PIR1 register is set.

 While in Slave mode, the external clock is supplied by the external clock source on the SCK pin.
-This external clock must meet the minimum high and low times as specified in the electrical specifications.
+This external clock must meet the minimum high and low times, as specified in the electrical specifications.